doctea/drum2musocv/README.md

 * Outputs **4xClock triggers** using a CD74HC4067 multiplexor (5ms latency between outputs if multiple triggered simultaneously) - every beat, every upbeat, every bar, every phrase.
 Uses Arduino data pins 2,3,4,5 to set the multiplexor output.

+* Can use a single midimuso in mode 0B or 2B, or two midimusos via a midi splitter on in mode 0B and one in 2A

 # Controls

  - Two buttons, button 1 on pin A0 and button 2 on pin 8